PingOne Advanced Identity Cloud

 Authentication events

 You can use a script to add extra information to log entries for authentication events.
-Refer to Add information to authentication audit log entries.
+Learn more in Add information to authentication audit log entries.

 Identity object events